-Preheat oven to 350°.
-Line baking sheets with silicone liners or parchment paper.
+Preheat oven to 350°F. Line baking sheets with silicone liners or parchment paper.

 Make an indentation in the top of each ball with a small tart tamper or the handle of a wooden spoon.
 Flour the tamper or spoon if needed to prevent sticking.

 Bake 10 minutes.
-Remove from oven and make indentations again.
+Remove from the oven and make indentations again.
 Bake 8-10 minutes, or until the edges begin to turn golden.

-Cool completely on pans on wire racks.
+Cool completely on the pans on wire racks.

-Transfer cooled cookies to an airtight container.
+Transfer the cooled cookies to an airtight container.
 Place waxed paper or parchment paper between layers.
 Refrigerate at least 4 hours before serving.